National Health Service Bill

 Groups Affected

-- Secretary of State for Health: Increased power and responsibility.
+- Secretary of State for Health: Significant increase in power and responsibility.

-- NHS Staff: Potential changes to employment terms and conditions, possible redundancies due to the abolition of various NHS bodies.
+- NHS Staff: Potential job losses and changes to employment terms and conditions due to restructuring.

-- Patients: Potential changes in access to and organization of healthcare services.
+- Patients: Potential changes to access and quality of services depending on implementation.

-- Local Authorities: Increased involvement in the planning and provision of health services through Health Boards.
+- Local Authorities: Increased involvement in Health Board establishment and public health schemes.

 - Immigrants: Removal of the Immigration Health Charge.